All regular students are assessed tuition and fees on a semester basis.

 Meal Plans

 Loyola Dining Services offers several meal plan options that offer a combination of all-you-can-eat meals and declining balance dollars, known as Wolf Bucks.
 The all-you-can-eat meals include breakfast, lunch, and dinner.
 Wolf Bucks are used for snacks, and late night dining.
 Additional Wolf Bucks may be purchased in $100 increments.
 Wolf Bucks account balances will carry over from fall to spring semester.
-Unused Wolf Bucks balances as the last day of spring semester finals will be forfeited.
+Unused Wolf Bucks balances as of the last day of spring semester finals will be forfeited.

 While all students living in the residence halls are required to participate in a meal plan, first-years and sophomores, must choose one of the weekly meal plans or the combination plan.
 All commuter undergraduate degree-seeking day students enrolled in 6 credit hours or more must participate in a meal plan at a minimum level of $300 per semester.